MiguelMaytaLavalle/startblock/README.md

 Code for micro:bit can be found under directory /microbit_code Download the file and load it into your micro:bit.
 Make sure that you enable Bluetooth on the micro:bit.
 See these instructions on how to do it: https://support.microbit.org/support/solutions/articles/19000051025

+If you want to edit the source code.
+Please visit https://makecode.microbit.org and import the file into MakeCode.